History

 - Alicia Keys plays an intimate show unveiling tracks from her new album and playing favorites like “Fallin'” and “No One.”

-- OneRepublic return to the Troubadour in support of their new album “Oh My My.”
+- OneRepublic returns to the Troubadour in support of their new album “Oh My My.”

 October 9-10

-- Bastille return to the Troubadour for two nights in support of their album “Wild World.”
+- Bastille returned to the Troubadour for two nights in support of their album “Wild World.”

 October 12-13